jMetal/jMetal/README.md

 If you are interested in contributing with your ideas and comments, please take a look at the current discussions in the [Issues section](https://github.com/jMetal/jMetal/issues).

 ## Changelog of the next incoming release (jMetal 5.8)

 ### Algorithms

 * Add class [`GMOCellRunner`](https://github.com/jMetal/jMetal/blob/master/jmetal-exec/src/main/java/org/uma/jmetal/runner/multiobjective/GMOCellRunner.java).
 This class shows how MOCell can be configured to select a priori a region of the Pareto accorring by indicating a reference point.

 ### Features

+* New implementation of the WFG hypervolume.
+Contribution of Alejandro Santiago.

 ### Bugs

 * Fixed a bug in class `ComputeQualityIndicators`
 * Fixed a bug in class `ExtendedPseudoRandomgGenerator` (issue #312)
 * Fixed a bug in algorithm PESA2